 2. Use Rejection as an Opportunity to Get Better

-Now there are times when you are the reason for your failure/rejection but there are other times when you are not responsible for such failure or rejection.
+There are times when you are the reason for your failure/rejection but there are other times when you are not responsible for such failure.

 However, no matter the situation, do you see rejection as an opportunity to get better or to give up?